alexey-detr/auzy/README.md

         // Session name will appear as request and response header name below.
         sessionName: 'X-Session-Token',

-        // TTL is specified in seconds and means the session expiration time.
+        // TTL is the session expiration time in seconds.
         ttl: 60 * 60 * 24 * 30 * 6,

         // Contains logic to fetch session ID from request object.